oicr-gsi/varscan/README.md

 # varscan

-Varscan 2.3, workflow for calling SNVs and CVs Creation of mpileups and calling variants are done with parallel processing
+Varscan 2.3, workflow for calling somatic single nucleotide variations and indels, as well as copy number changes Creation of mpileups and calling variants are done with parallel processing.
+Varscan uses original heuristic/statistical approach whish puts it apart of the other similar callers.

 ![varscan outputs](docs/Screenshot_Varscan.png)